datacarpentry/wrangling-genomics/lessons/00-readQC.md

 * annotation
 * paired-end
 * QC
-# Amazon instance ami-3c1c3454 named dataCgen-qc is set up and publicly available.
-It has FastQC, Trimmomatic, and sample data for the quality control tutorial.
-You can search for it in the public AMIs.

 It is pretty trivial, but all the commands to recreate the AMI are here:
 # code for AWS setup and install